libp2p/js-libp2p/doc/CONFIGURATION.md

 The stream multiplxers available are:

 - [libp2p/js-libp2p-mplex](https://github.com/libp2p/js-libp2p-mplex)
-- [libp2p/js-libp2p-spdy](https://github.com/libp2p/js-libp2p-spdy) (might get deprecated soon)

 If none of the available stream multiplexers fulfills your needs, you can create a libp2p compatible stream multiplexer.
-A libp2p multiplexer just needs to be compliant with the [interface-stream-muxer](https://github.com/libp2p/js-interfaces/tree/master/src/stream-muxer).
+A libp2p multiplexer just needs to be compliant with the [Stream Muxer Interface](https://github.com/libp2p/js-interfaces/tree/master/src/stream-muxer).

-If you want to get to know more about libp2p stream multiplexing, you should read the following content:
+If you want to know more about libp2p stream multiplexing, you should read the following content:

 - https://docs.libp2p.io/concepts/stream-multiplexing
 - https://github.com/libp2p/specs/tree/master/connections